-Name: Address: Contact Telephone No: E-mail address: Please tick as many as you with sh I/we would like to join the Association's consultation register (if you want to have a say in how we do things) I/we would like to be invited to any focus group meetings the Association has (to discuss specific aspects of our service) I/we would like to join the Tenant Panel (the Association's 'critical friend') I/we would like information/help about setting up a tenants group (to find out about the benefits) I/we would like information on becoming a shareholder (to attend our Annual General Meeting) Your personal data will be processed in line with our Fair Processing Notice which can be found on on website http://clydebank-ha.org.uk/data-protection/ .
-If required, we can send this out to you. our Signed: Date: If you need this form in Braille, large print, on CD or in any other language, please contact us.
-Clydebank Housing Association Ltd 77-83 Kilbowie Road, Clydebank G81 1BL info@clydebank-ha.org.uk www.clydebank-ha.org.uk twitter and facebook: @clydebankha 📘 📑
+Name: Address: Contact Telephone No: E-mail address: Please tick as many as you wish I/we would like to join the Association's consultation register (if you want to have a say in how we do things) I/we would like to be invited to any focus group meetings the Association has (to discuss specific aspects of our service) I/we would like to join the Tenant Panel (the Association's 'critical friend') I/we would like information/help about setting up a tenants group (to find out about the benefits) I/we would like information on becoming a shareholder (to attend our Annual General Meeting) Your personal data will be processed in line with our Eair Processing Nation wi hich can be found on our website

+Your personal data will be processed in line with our Fair Processing Notice which can be found on our website http://clydebank-ha.org.uk/data-protection/.
+If required, we can send this out to you.

+Signed:

+Date:

+If you need this form in Braille, large print, on CD or in any other language, please contact us.